TFCUNIRFP-NDD/Backend-activiza/README.md

 Once the server is up and running, we need to create the database, Django makes it easy.
 Run the migrations:

-`sudo docker-compose exec backendactiviza python manage.py migrate`
+`sudo docker-compose exec backend python manage.py migrate`

 Now create a superuser:

-`sudo docker-compose exec backendactiviza python manage.py createsuperuser`
+`sudo docker-compose exec backend python manage.py createsuperuser`

 ## FAQ